How to Create and Export SRT Captions in Premiere Pro

 s2j91mXjr4a6fvqaI1 Qf3snjGRceKc6XBuk5R9iW7aWpgLMgcMtf61frWBNnTVJocQ4kVouaKZ8IghagqpOtiGxG5id4 thA WGx

-To add another caption, simply right-click on the current caption and select Add caption after.
+To add another caption, right-click the current caption and select Add caption after.
 Repeat for all of the captions.

 Exporting a .srt file inside of Premiere Pro is simple.
-The two primary methods for exporting a caption file are to either burn them directly into the video (otherwise known as Open Captions) or create a separate sidecar file.
+The two primary methods for exporting a caption file are burning them directly into the video (otherwise known as Open Captions) or creating a separate sidecar file.

 We will focus on creating a separate sidecar file as this is more common.

-Go to Premiere’s export window by using the keyboard shortcut Mac CMD+M or Windows CTRL+M.
+Go to Premiere’s export window using the keyboard shortcut Mac CMD+M or Windows CTRL+M.

 Select your desired video settings and then move into the Captions tab near the center of your screen.